Register Today!

 When First Homes acquires a property, we subsidize it so it can be sold at a lower cost to an income-qualified buyer.
 We also maintain a deeded interest in the land to further reduce the cost.
 First Homes operates at 80% AMI.

-The home is sold to an income-qualified buyer.
+An income-qualified buyer buys the home.
 The buyer must have a mortgage with one of our partner lenders.
 First Homes does not allow cash offers and has an asset limit of $50,000.

 The homeowner is responsible for property taxes, homeowner’s insurance, and maintenance of the home.
 They also pay a small monthly ground-lease fee.

-When a homeowner decides to sell their home, the appraised equity is shared with 50% going to the seller and 50% staying in the home.
+When a homeowner sells their home, the appraised equity is shared with 50% going to the seller and 50% staying in the home.
 This builds on the original subsidy that First Homes invested, ensuring the home is affordable for the next buyer.

-The home is sold to another income-qualified buyer and the cycle repeats.
+Another income-qualified buyer purchases the home and the cycle repeats.

 Questions About Affordable Homes?